-Government stakeholders can develop best practices and foundational principles to guide the development of Blockchain integration.
-The guidelines will define the kind of operations that can benefit from Blockchain solutions and those that are more suitable for traditional digital services.
-The above-mentioned taskforce can direct the development of the guidelines and principles.
-The taskforce can also delineate the attributes of different Blockchain systems (e.g., private vs public) and suggest the best use-cases for each system.
+Government stakeholders can develop best practices and foundational principles to guide the development of blockchain integration.
+The guidelines will define the kind of operations that can benefit from blockchain solutions and those that are more suitable for traditional digital services.
+The above-mentioned task force can direct the development of the guidelines and principles.
+The task force can also delineate the attributes of different blockchain systems (e.g. private versus public) and suggest the best-use cases for each system.
 Deciding on the guiding principles can signal future developments in the regulatory space such as policies governing privacy and interoperability.
-For example, the principle to uphold tech-neutrality -- policies that ensure a level playing field for all commercial entities using Blockchain technology - will promote a more equitable business environment.
+For example, the principle to uphold technology neutrality - policies that ensure a level playing field for all commercial entities using blockchain technology - will promote a more equitable business environment.
 The principles should ideally guide regulation to be permissive rather than restrictive, to build trust and invite innovation while creating the enforcement capacity to prevent harm to users.
-Blockchain principles can also guide regulation for cryptocurrencies, taxation, the legal status of smart-contracts, supply-chain management, among other applications.
+Blockchain principles can also guide regulation for cryptocurrencies, taxation, the legal status of smart contracts and supply chain management, among other applications.